acabaniss/cta-ohio-voters/docs/02 Ingestion.md

   - This component will use dlt to minimize custom logic that has to be written.
 - a Dataform workflow run, triggered by a Cloud Scheduler job.
   - This workflow handles tranformation of the data into usable datasets that meet the requirements of the [PRD](00 PRD.md) and the [Data Structure](01 Data Structure.md).
+  - If desired, this can be triggered by the same EventArc workflow upon successful completion of the Cloud Run job, so that data is only processed when new data appears.

 The pipeline has two data stores: